- Fake & Fake

 Artist Statement

-Caterina Fake’s practice explores systems—social, linguistic, technological, mythic—as structures of meaning and emotion.
+Caterina Fake’s practice explores systems—social, linguistic, technological, mythic, sensory—as structures of meaning and emotion.
 Drawing from her background as an internet pioneer and cultural theorist, she works across writing, installation, sound, music, performance and digital media to examine how memory, myth, aspiration and power circulate through networks.
 Her projects often fuse literary and philosophical influences (Blanchot, Carson, Deleuze, Kristeva) with personal mythology and systems aesthetics, creating hybrid works that bridge technology and the human condition.

 Education